 Volatile Organics Using the Pump to Fill and Drain the Tubing: This method is also denoted as the “straw” method with reverse-flow.
 Collect volatile organics last.
 If the pump tubing is placed within the screened interval, do not reinsert the tubing into the well after withdrawing, and do not repeat steps 1.1.3.2 through 1.1.3.8, below.
 Do not reduce the flow rate below 100 mL/minute or exceed 400 mL/minute while pumping.
 Do not collect sample that has passed through the pump roller head silicone tubing.

 Insert sufficient length of drop tubing to provide enough sample volume to fill all necessary VOC sample containers, if possible.
+Use Teflon or other fluoropolymer, Kynar, high-density polyethylene (HDPE) or similarly inert material for the drop (down-hole) and delivery tubing.
+Do not use low-density polyethylene (LDPE) tubing

 Submerse the drop tubing into the water column.